Kalharap/Colorado-river-mtm/README.md

 # Colorado River Streamflow Reconstruction

-This repository contains Python scripts and data used to reconstruct the natural streamflow of the **Colorado River** using multiple statistical and machine learning methods.
-And, predict decadal streamflow of Colorado river using Gaussian Process Algorithm.
+This repository contains Python scripts and datasets used to reconstruct the natural streamflow of the Colorado River using multiple statistical and machine-learning approaches.
+The reconstruction is based on paleoclimate tree-ring proxy data.
+In addition, the repository implements a Gaussian Process–based framework to generate probabilistic decadal streamflow predictions for the Colorado River, with an emphasis on low-frequency variability and long-term persistence.

 ---

 ##  Overview

-Three different approaches were applied to reconstruct annual streamflow using tree-ring chronologies and principal components:
+Four different approaches were applied to reconstruct annual streamflow using tree-ring chronologies and principal components:

 1. **Stepwise Linear Regression** – baseline statistical reconstruction.
+2. **PCA Regression** - Dimenstion reduction regression
-2. **K-Nearest Neighbors (KNN)** – non-parametric method for capturing local relationships.
+3. **K-Nearest Neighbors (KNN)** – non-parametric method for capturing local relationships.
-3. **Neural Network (NN)** – nonlinear approach for improved pattern recognition.
+4. **Neural Network (NN)** – nonlinear approach for improved pattern recognition.

 Each method produces a complete time series reconstruction from **1490 to 1995**.